-A Venn diagram shows sets as overlapping regions.
-It helps you see what is only in one set, what is shared, and what is outside both sets but still inside the universal set.
+A Venn diagram shows sets as overlapping regions, so you can see at a glance what is only in one set, what is shared, and what is outside both sets but still inside the universal set.
+Whenever a problem involves categories that overlap — survey results, club memberships, probabilities of two events — drawing the diagram first is usually the fastest way to organize the information before you calculate anything.

 For two sets AA and BB, a basic Venn diagram has four useful regions: